Table of Contents

 The last step in treatment of nightmares is to keep a dream journal, which can be helpful when analyzing patterns or tracing back the origin of dreams.

 Nightmares are often associated with fears of the dark, fear of heights, or fear of enclosed spaces.
-If you experience frequent nightmares, it may be helpful to talk about these fears and try to find ways to reduce exposure to potential triggers.
+If you experience frequent nightmares hang a dreamcatcher in your bedroom, they are commonly placed above the bed.

 What sleeping positions cause nightmares?